Vision TV Network: Visiontv. on Freeview

+On 22 November 2023, their main streaming portal was taken off Freeview with TV Extra being added instead.
+Vision247's other channels remained in Freeview's streaming line-up though Asharq News moved to channel 274, as MBC (My Binge Channel) took their previous channel 272 slot.
+Arise News was also taken from Freeview channel 262 at the same time but continues to be broadcast by Vision247 via the visiontv.co.uk website.

 Vision247 and Mondo Globo on Freeview

 As well as their own streaming portal, Vision247 Limited has teamed up with Canadian firm Mondo Globo to secure a more permanent channel position in the streaming area of Freeview for a number of Arabic channels.
 This has included a slot on Freeview channel 272 for Asharq News and channel 273 for MBC's Al Arabiya and Al Hadath services.

+VisionTV website channel line-up

+The channel line-up, as of 22 November 2022, on the visiontv.co.uk streaming service is as follows: